ernestlit/lona-demo/README.md

    bun run dev
    ```

-3. Open the app in your browser at the local Vite URL shown in the terminal.

 ## Project structure

 - src/routes — app pages such as home, explore, friends, inbox, and profile
 - src/components — reusable UI components for the app shell and social features
 - src/lib — mock data and helper utilities

-## Vision

-Lona is more than just a social app.
-It is a positive digital space for the youth to connect, reflect, and build better habits while enjoying a modern social experience.